Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 >
 > `http://localhost:3000/about`
 >
 > Why use one or the other?
 In most cases they are interchangeable.
-Since we have this plan to publish this site to GitHub pages in the future, we're using HashRouter because GitHub pages doesn't work with BrowserRouter!
+Since we plan to publish the completed site to GitHub pages in the future, we're using HashRouter because GitHub pages doesn't work with BrowserRouter!

 ## Setting up the Router